Google Tag Manager Setup: Step by Step Easy Guide

 Consent Mode V2 Karmaşık manuel entegrasyon Yerleşik şablonlarla kolay uyum

-Though GTM setup may seem technical at first glance, it is a very logical process when you proceed in the correct order.
-Here are the installation steps for the relevance of 2026:
+Although GTM setup may appear technical at first glance, it is quite a logical process if you proceed in the correct order.
+Here are the setup stages updated for 2026:

 1. Creating an Account and Container

-In the first step, go to the official site of Google Tag Manager and log in with your Google account.
+In the first step, go to the official Google Tag Manager website and log in with your Google account.
 When you click the 'Create Account' button, enter your business name.
-Then you will be asked to create a 'Container'.
-Naming the container after the URL of your website prevents confusion when managing multiple accounts.
-Mark 'Web' as the target platform and accept the agreement.
+You will then be asked to create a 'Container'.
+Setting the container name as the URL of your website prevents confusion when managing multiple accounts.
+Check the 'Web' option as the target platform and agree to the terms.

 2. Placing GTM Codes on Your Website

-After creating the container, you will see two code snippets.
-The top code should be placed as high as possible in the <head> section of your website, while the <noscript> code at the bottom should be placed immediately at the start of the <body> tag.
-In one of our e-commerce clients, we found that due to the incorrect placement of these codes, data from 30% of users was not recorded.
-Therefore, a check must be performed after code placement.
+After the container is created, you will see two code snippets.
+The top code should be placed as high as possible in the <head> section of your website, while the bottom <noscript> code should be placed right at the beginning of the <body> tag.
+In an e-commerce client of ours, we noticed that due to incorrect placement of these codes, 30% of users' data was not recorded.
+Therefore, it is essential to check after code placement.

-3. Configuration of First Tag, Trigger, and Variables
+3. Configuring the First Tag, Trigger, and Variable

-GTM works with three main components: Tags (What data should go?), Triggers (When should data go?), and Variables (What detailed information should go?).
-Start by setting up the GA4 (Google Analytics 4) tag first.
-Select 'Google Tag' as the tag type and enter your 'Measurement ID'.
-Mark 'All Pages' as the trigger option to complete the most basic setup.
+GTM works with three main components: Tags (What data should be sent?), Triggers (When should data be sent?), and Variables (What detailed information should be sent?).
+Start by setting up the GA4 (Google Analytics 4) tag.
+Choose 'Google Tag' as the tag type and enter your 'Measurement ID'.
+Select 'All Pages' as the trigger to complete the basic setup.

 High-resolution screen showing data analytics graphs and GTM codes